mightysabean/cv-templating/README.md

 ## Solution

 We can manage the generation of the CV quickly from data conveniently stored using templates based in [jinja2](http://jinja.pocoo.org/docs/dev/).

 In this solution, I use data stored in plain text files, facilitating the utilisation of any tool for modifying them.
 Also, it is very convenient for putting your CV information under control version.

+Note: If you only need the europass format (in latex) in only one language, then probably is better that you edit a new document using the document class *europasscv* provided by tex distributions or getting the last version from [github repo](https://github.com/gmazzamuto/europasscv).

 ## What do you need